-Where a church operates a Health and Welfare Center, the Home Missionary Council is the governing committee of the Center, and in addition the director of the Center and the secretary-treasurer of the Dorcas Welfare Society are members of the Council.
+Where a church operates a Health and Welfare Center, the Lay Activities Council is the governing committee of the center.
+The director of the center is appointed by the Lay Activities Council, and is a member of the council.

-Where a number of churches within a single district operate a Health and Welfare Center jointly, a governing committee for the Center should be appointed by the supporting churches of the district, with representatives from each church, the district leader serving as the chairman.
+Where a number of churches within a single district operate a Health and Welfare Center jointly, a governing committee for the center should be appointed by the supporting churches of the district, with representatives from each church, the district leader serving as the chairman.

-Where a Center is operated by two or more districts of churches within a conference, the Center governing committee should be composed of representatives of the supporting churches, with additional representatives appointed by the conference committee.
+Where a center is operated by two or more districts of churches within a conference, the center governing committee should be composed of representatives of the supporting churches, with additional representatives appointed by the conference committee.
+They elect their own chairman.